inversion-api/inversion-engine/README.md

 ## URL Structure

 Inversion is designed to host multiple APIs potentially owned by different tenants.
-All URLs are prefixed with an accountCode and apiCode path components.
+All URLs are prefixed with an accountCode and apiCode codecPath components.
 The accountCode uniquely identifies the organization that owns the API and is unique to the host server.
 The apiCode uniquely identifies the Api within the namespace created by the accountCode.

 Valid based URL formats are:
 * http(s)://host.com/[${servletPath}]/${accountCode}/${apiCode}/